magcius/sweettooth/README.rst

   * django-tagging_
   * Pygments_
   * sorl-thumbnail_
+  * south_

 I develop with PostgreSQL_ at home, but Django should be able to use SQLite_, MySQL_, and others.
+South_ is used for migrations.

 .. _django: http://www.djangoproject.com/
 .. _django-autoslug: http://packages.python.org/django-autoslug/